 About the Project

 The AutoSDV project, namely the Autoware Software-Defined Vehicle, features an affordable autonomous driving platform with practical vehicle equipment for educational and research institutes.
 This project allows you to build a self-driving platform at home and use it in real outdoor road environments.
-Driven by Autoware, the leading open-source software project for autonomous driving, it gives you great flexibility and extensivity on the vehicle software.
+Driven by Autoware, the leading open-source software project for autonomous driving, it gives you great flexibility and extensibility with the vehicle software.

 AutoSDV provides a complete stack from hardware specifications to software implementation, offering an accessible entry point into real-world autonomous systems using industry-standard tools and practices.